-It gives a fascinating glimpse at the world of upstart British designers in the eighties who found international fame thanks to their bold aesthetic — an aesthetic that was often directly influenced by the city’s outrageous club culture.
-With each new club night, new style tribes emerged, and the exhibition celebrates the extreme styles of eighties London subcultures like Fetish, Goth, Rave, New Romantics, and High Camp.
+It gives a fascinating glimpse at the world of upstart British designers in the '80s who found international fame thanks to their bold aesthetic — an aesthetic that was often directly influenced by the city’s outrageous club culture.
+With each new club night, new style tribes emerged, and the exhibition celebrates the extreme styles of '80s London subcultures like Fetish, goth, Rave, New Romantics, and High Camp.
 The blink-and-you’ll-miss-it scene meant clubs, let alone club nights, rarely made it passed their first birthday, but the appetite for subversion and total individuality lingered throughout the decade.

 John Galliano, who studied at Central Saint Martins art college from 1981 to 1984, remembers how on Thursdays and Fridays "the college was almost deserted.
 Everybody was at home working on their costumes for the weekend."

-The V&A’s Head of Fashion Claire Wilcox, who curated the exhibition, says that she was keen to dispel the assumption that eighties fashion boils down to “power dressing and perms.”
-And what the exhibition lacks in shoulder pads, it makes up for with in men’s dresses, mint condition Westwood fetish gear, pirate outfits, a dance floor, and a purple Lycra leotard with its very own penis sheath.
+The V&A’s head of fashion Claire Wilcox, who curated the exhibition, says that she was keen to dispel the assumption that '80s fashion boils down to “power dressing and perms.”
+And what the exhibition lacks in shoulder pads, it makes up for in men’s dresses, mint0condition Westwood fetish gear, pirate outfits, a dance floor, and a purple Lycra leotard with its very own penis sheath.

-We spoke with Wilcox about how the beautiful and grotesque of London’s dingy clubs were crucial to eighties mainstream fashion.
+We spoke with Wilcox about how the beautiful and grotesque aspects of London’s dingy clubs were crucial to '80s mainstream fashion.

-Do you think that the exhibition is about restoring the fashion reputation of the eighties?
+Do you think that the exhibition is about restoring the fashion reputation of the '80s?

 I hope so!
 Princess Di gets a brief mention but we deliberately didn’t include any of her outfits, and there are very, very few shoulder pads.
-This is about art school fashion; we’ve got incredible designers John Galliano, who was just starting his career, but also Vivienne Westwood who absolutely radical throughout the eighties.
+This is about art-school fashion; we’ve got incredible designers like John Galliano, who was just starting his career, but also Vivienne Westwood, who was absolutely radical throughout the '80.
 It’s also about calling out influential designers who are not necessarily well-known today, like John Flett and Michiko Koshino.
 We wanted to show how what people wore to these places had an influence well beyond the club basement.
 Designers, musicians, artists, and dancers were going out together so this crossover was inevitable.

 How did the club music affect fashion?

 A lot of it comes down to how people danced.
-Rave was about dressing to sweat, but as one of the New Romantics told me, for them it wasn’t about dancing: they just jigged around as they didn’t want to ruin their extravagant costumes.
-If look at the earliest pieces, which are quite precise and utilitarian, they are associated with the robotic music of 1979 or 1980, and then you go into the historical phase when clubbers went into theatrical costumiers for their Saturday night outfits.
-Towards the end of the decade you have increasingly body-con, clothes become much more clingy with plenty of Lycra, and then our latest outfit, from Rifat Ozbek’s 1990 White collection, is somewhere between rave and new age.
+Rave was about dressing to sweat, but as one of the New Romantics told me, for them it wasn’t about dancing: They just jigged around as they didn’t want to ruin their extravagant costumes.
+If you look at the earliest pieces, which are quite precise and utilitarian, they are associated with the robotic music of 1979 or 1980, and then you go into the historical phase when clubbers went into theatrical costumiers for their Saturday-night outfits.
+Toward the end of the decade you have increasing [amounts of] body-con, clothes become much more clingy with plenty of Lycra, and then our latest outfit, from Rifat Özbek’s 1990 White collection, is somewhere between Rave and New Age.